PetarSD/Font-end-Development/README.md

 I used this Assignment as soruce to host it on Microsoft Azure Web App service.

-Assignment was to create validation for given Username and Password with feedback if Username/Password are wrong or right.
+Assignment was to create validation for given Username and Password with feedback if Username/Password are right or wrong.